gaehlerm/SoftwareEngineering/README.md

 // Compare 2 different versions of some code and let the reader figure out why one is more coupled than the other.

-# 20. Entropy
+# 20. Physical laws of code

-// move this part elsewhere.
+"I think you should always bear in mind that entropy is not on your side." - Elon Musk

+## Entropy

 Entropy is the physical law of disorder.
 It says that disorder is always going to increase.
 Fighting entropy is a lot of work.
 It is like you cleaning up your room every week.
 If you don’t do it, your room will become dirty and you don’t find your stuff anymore.